suirad/Venus/README.md

 The current implementation will be supported by a bukkit plugin that handles the communication for other bukkit plugins.

+Venus is licenced under the BSD 3-Clause License.

 ##How to use:##
 **• Install the latest Elixir**